swcarpentry/good-enough-practices-in-scientific-computing/index.md

     which might contain links to the location of the data file(s) rather than the actual files.

-We realize that in many cases, even this solution is asking too much from the coauthor who will continue to say, "Just give me a Word document with tracked changes," or something similar.
+We realize that in many cases, even this solution is asking too much from those who see no reason to move forward from desktop GUI tools.
-To satisfy this person,
+To satisfy them,
 the manuscript can be converted to a desktop editor file format (e.g., Microsoft Word's `.docx` or LibreOffice's `.odt`) after major changes,